W7k-J/W7k-J.github.io/about.md

 Bear in mind that everything here is under construction and probably will be as long as I am alive ;)

-Don't hesitate to contact me if you need any help - especially with something cool!
+Please don't hesitate to contact me if you need any help - especially with something cool!

-### More Information
+### Business information

 Julian Wandzilak W7k
 NIP: